US-based firm leads COVID-19 vaccine race, clinical trials show promising early results: Experts

-Cautioning that a vaccine is still months, maybe even a year away, experts said the US-based biotechnology firm‘s results have propelled it to a pole position in the race of 118, say experts.
+Cautioning that a vaccine is still months, maybe even a year away, experts said the US-based biotechnology firm's results have propelled it to a pole position in the race of 118.

 As scientists across the world work frantically to find a vaccine against COVID-19, which continues its rapid global spread, all eyes are on US-based company Moderna’s encouraging early results on a small group of healthy volunteers.